NicholasBoll/blog/contents/articles/angular-component-composition-part-2/index.md

 This is the dropdown component with a `distinct-value` decorator that gets distinct `alarmStatus` field values from the server - the guts of this decorator are very similar to the dynamic decorator shown earlier.
 The `lucene-query` decorator is optionally required by the `distinct-value` decorator to modify the query made to the server.
 There is actually many of these dropdowns on the page - all working together to create a filtered query for a result set.
 My recorded talk goes over this at [23:55](https://www.youtube.com/watch?v=BYVesUiUpI4&feature=youtu.be&t=1435)

 ## Conclusion
 Component composition is a bit difficult in Angular 1.x, but very powerful.
 It allows us to compose smaller pieces together to make something very useful.
+We have dropdowns that get options from different sources and just have different decorators to talk to backend endpoints.
+This allows the page controller to not have to worry about getting data to the dropdowns, but only care about the values of each dropdown.
+It keeps concerns at the right level.